wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 The data that we needed to serve lived in Databricks, and we needed to find a way to make it available to the API in a secure, cost efficient and scalable manner.

-The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance, so we decided to test serving the data directly form the Databricks SQL warehouse.
+The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance, so we decided to test serving the data directly from the Databricks SQL warehouse.

 This post shares our findings from load testing Databricks SQL Warehouse with concurrent queries, analysing whether it can scale cost-effectively for our API use case